jeremyikwuje/onepress/README.md

 ## License

-This theme is released under the MIT license.
+This theme is released under the Apache 2.0 license.
 For more information read the [license](https://github.com/ijsucceed/onepress/blob/master/LICENSE).